What is least count : How to calculate least count of Vernier Caliper And Micrometer

 Least count and precision

 The least count is directly linked with precision.
-The smaller is the least count number, the more precise the instrument is.
-For example, the mechanical vernier has the least count of .02, but for the electronic vernier, the least count is .01.
+The smaller the least count number, the more precise the instrument is.
+For example, the mechanical vernier has the lowest count of .02, but for the electronic vernier, the lowest count is .01.
 So the electronic vernier is more precise as it can measure dimensions unto .01 mm.

 When the jaws of the vernier caliper come into contact, the zero of the main scale should coincide with the zero of the secondary scale.
 If both do not coincide then it is called zero error.
 There are two types of zero error.